 It’s time to work on some important files you have stored on an external drive.
 You plug it into your computer and… nothing.
 No windows open, and no hard drive icon appears.
 You feel a sense of dread.
 “Have I lost everything?”
 What do you do next?

-Whether your drive is a USB stick, an external spinning hard drive, or an external SSD, there are several reasons your computer might not detect it.
+Whether your drive is an external spinning hard drive, or an external SSD, there are several reasons your computer might not detect it.
 Some are serious, and some are not-so-serious.
 It’s not time to panic yet.

 The not-so-serious case?
 Your computer may have actually recognized your drive but can’t read what’s on it.
 You might be able to get your data back using the right app.
 In the worst cases, it won’t be able to see your drive at all due to physical damage.